-If you’ve ever been interested in using your smartphone as a 3D scanner, there’s no better time than right now in 2020 to give it a try.
+If you’ve ever been interested in using your smartphone as a 3D scanner, there’s no better time than right now to give it a try.
 There are many high-quality 3D photo apps available that will allow you to create and edit a scan on your smartphone which you can use for any number of applications.
 If you want to try out some low-cost Android or iPhone apps that can create 3D printable models, keep reading and try some out yourself.

 TRNIO – 3D Photo App for iPhone (iOS, $4.99)

 TRNIO is a photogrammetry app that allows you to capture photos, combine them, preview them in-app, and export a 3D mesh of your object.
 TRNIO is a great way to get started with photogrammetry, as it doesn’t require any previous CAD or 3D design knowledge.
 TRNIO is a cloud-based photogrammetry app that doesn’t use local resources to make a mesh, so you need to have access to Wi-Fi to upload the photos and create a mesh.

 TRNIO uses a guided interface to assist you in walking in a circle and capturing all angles of your model.
 Typically, making three passes (low upward angle, middle straight-on angle, and high downward-facing angle) will give you full coverage of a model and create a full mesh.
 TRNIO also allows you to import a batch of photos to create a model, so you can take your time when capturing the photos.
 Using the batch upload functionality, I’ve made some really impressive models with very detailed textures.